-PART I. PIA Contacts and Qualification Questions A. Contact Information System Title: Document Date: Enter the date you are creating or updating this document Office of Responsibility: Enter the service, office, division or departmen nt name Program Manager Name: Program Manager Title: Phone: eMail: B. Qualification Questions 1.
-Does your system collect any information in identifiable form (personal data) on the general public? ☐ Yes ☐ No Information in identifiable form (also known as personal data/information) refers to any data collected about an individual that can be used for identification purposes.
-It includes information that identifies the individual by name or other unique identifier in conjunction with other data elements such as gender, race, birth date, age, geographic indicator, personal e-mail address, home address, home phone number, health records, Social Security Number (SSN), personal credit card information, and similar personal information.
-Information permitting the physical or online contacting of a specific individual is considered information in identifiable form.
-This does not refer to business entities or government agencies, or aggregate data that cannot be traced back to an individual person.
-2. Does your system collect any information in identifiable form (personal data/information) on government employees? ☐ Yes ☐ No Information in identifiable form refers to any data collected about an employee that can be used for identification purposes.
-It includes information that identifies the employee by name or other unique identifier in conjunction with other data elements such as gender, race, birth date, age, marital status, home e-mail address, home address, home phone number, health records, SSN, performance appraisals, employment history not related to current job, allegations of misconduct/arrests/ complaints/grievances/performance based actions, payroll deductions, personal credit card information, and similar personal information.
-3. Has a PIA been done before for the system? ☐ Yes ☐ No If Yes to 3., enter the da ate of the last PIA, otherwise leave blank: NOTE: If you answered NO to BOTH B.1. and B.2. above, STOP HERE.
+PART I. PIA Contacts and Q ualification Questions A. Contact Information System Title: Document Date: Enter the date you are creating or updating this document Office of Responsibility: · Enter the service, office, division or departmen Γ. Program Manager Name: Program Manager Title: Phone: Phone: eMail: B. Qualification Questions 1.
+Does your system collect any information in identifiable form (perso nal data) on the general public? ☐ Yes ☐ No Information in identifiable form (also known as s personal data/informat ion) refers to any data co ollected about an individual that can be used for identification purposes. nction with other data elements such as gender, e number, health records, Social Security Number on.
+Information permittir ng the physical or online contacting of a specific individual is considered information in identifia able form.
+This does not refer to business entities or gove ernment agencies, or agg regate data that cannot be traced back to an individual person.
+2. Does your system collect any information in identifiable form (persor nal data/information) on government employees? ☐ Yes ☐ No Information in identifiable form refers to any o information that identifies the employee by name or other unique identifier in conjunction with other data elements such as gender, race, birth date, age, marital status, home e-mail address, home address, home phone number, health records, SSN, performance appraisals, employment history not related to current job, allegations of misconduct/arrests/ complaints/grievances/performance based actions, payroll deductions, personal credit card information, and similar personal information.
+2 Hara BIA hara da a la Carta da la Carta 16.75 1- 2 ata af tha last DIA athanya.
+3. Has a PIA been done before for the system? ार Yes to 3., enter the d ate of the last PIA, otherwise leave blank: ☐ Yes ☐ No NOTE II AND LA DOTA 4 D 2 - (TO2 HEDE NOTE: If you answered NO to BOTH B. .1. and B.2. above, STOP HEKE.